 Whether you fancy a day ride, a longer tour, staying in hotels or B&Bs or cycling with all the camping gear, you can choose a Trans Pennine Trail adventure that works for you and your family.
 Be realistic and be prepared to alter your plans to make sure everyone keeps having fun.
 It’s great to set yourselves challenges and experience that sense of achievement – but it’s most important to enjoy yourselves in the process.

 We got as far as Sheffield in October 2018 and are looking forward to completing the second half later this year.
-Look out for the story updates on our blog.

 Thank you so much to Louise and Jeremy for this guest blog about their family cycling holiday along the Trans Pennine Trail.
 If you’d like to read more about their trip then you can read their full story or browse some of their other adventures with children and bicycles over on the Eco Family Travel website.